nirbhayph/spothole/README.md

   * Users can click on any of the reports to view the detailed description for the report and monitor any notifications or to communicate with the authority through the chat section.

 #### 3. Route Navigation
-  * The screen presents the user with an option to enter the source and destination location.
+  * This screen presents the user with an option to enter the source and destination location.
   * After which a map is presented to the user based on the source and destination location entered by the user.
 A direction route is rendered on the map for the user.
   * It displays the route with the marked potholes on the path which were approved by the authorities.
 It uses Google's Maps API to build the route.
   * Custom markers for potholes with status approved ranging on severity are presented to the user on the route if they are close to the route.